 As long as your case remains a flat fee divorce case, you will not incur any additional fees directly associated with your initial divorce.
 A fixed fee divorce gives you a predictable and fixed budget for your divorce.
 Finances can be a point of contention for couples when divorcing.
 If your case were to proceed to litigation, the costs can be insurmountable.

-In addition to the money saved with a flat fee divorce, you will also save time.
+In addition to the money saved with a flat fee divorce option, you will also save time.
 Fixed fee divorces can be completed from start to finish efficiently as opposed to the years it can take to fully litigate a divorce case.
 Hearing time in Central Florida courts is hard to come by.
 You are also required to attend mediation before you are ever able to appear before the trial judge, unless it is an emergency matter.
 When proceeding with a fixed fee divorce with our office, in most cases you will not have to ever attend a hearing or go to the courthouse.

 Why shouldn’t I just file my own divorce?